-Continuous members in Structural 3D are a type of member that automatically allows for connectivity between two nodes to nodes that have no nodal connection to the member.
-Node connections occur when a node is assigned to connect two or more nodes.
+Continuous members in Structural 3D are a type of member that allows for connectivity between two nodes to a node(s) that has no nodal connection to the member.
+Node connections occur when a node is assigned to connect two or more members.

 Models built with normal members are more likely to be compatible with third party structural analysis software.
 As other programs may not support continuous members in the way that Structural 3D implements it, the results provided may not be correct.

-On the analysis aspect, as the member is broken into simple members, the number of evaluation points in the model is more as opposed to continuous members which carry the same number of evaluation points across two or more spans, making the results less detailed.
+In terms of analysis, as the member is broken into simple members, the number of evaluation points in the model is more as opposed to continuous members which carry the same number of evaluation points across two or more spans, making the results less detailed.
 One can increase the number of evaluation points in the General Solver Settings, but as this controls the evaluation points for all members, the analysis could be longer.
 This can be a disadvantage when working with large and complex structures.